 Then, while searching YouTube for new episodes of my favorite feel-good British gardening show (because I am wild like that) I stumbled upon the title of this program.

 As someone with a desire to fill my life with anything labeled "too cute," I had to hit play and hope this wasn't just hyperbole.
 Thankfully, this show delivered the goods, and my angry pug, Mabel Petrillo, didn't bark at the screen once — which is a feat in and of itself!

-This particular episode follows three litters of kittens as they grow from 8 days old to 8 weeks old.
+Each episode of the Too Cute! series follows three litters of different kitten breeds as they grow from 8 days old to 8 weeks old.
 They go from just opening their eyes to exploring the new world around them and even getting into some mischief.
-A few breed facts are thrown in every now and then but the rest is all fluff — just how I like it.
+Some facts about the breeds are thrown in every now and then, but a lot of it is fluff — just how I like it.